 Paint your floors by hand, beginning with a 50 mm brush in the corners and finishing with a 100-150 mm-wide brush or roller, depending on your product specification.

 “Painting is easy when you don’t know how, but very difficult when you do.”

 The tips and tricks you probably don’t know!

 Memorise these to help you save money and time.

 - Vacuum or dust surfaces – preferably wash with sugar soap.

 - Scrub splatters, scuffs and crayon marks from your walls and ceilings.

 - Use the appropriate sealers to cover grease and water stains.

-- Sand glossy surfaces to a dull texture (run on) or use an abrasive cleaner or primer.
+- Sand glossy surfaces to a dull texture, this creates a key to allow the required bonding.
+Alternatively you can use an abrasive cleaner or primer.